 In non-emergency situations, we may use NinerNotices to keep you updated on information.
 You will automatically receive these emails.
 Family members can also sign up for NinerNotices by visiting emergency.uncc.edu/NinerNotices.

-General updates on fall semester will be shared via this Niner Nation Cares website and through your University email address.
+General updates will be shared via this Niner Nation Cares website, the daily Niner Insider email and through your University email address.
+Families can sign up here for Niner Insider.

-The bookstore is open Monday-Friday, 10 a.m.- 4 p.m. for online textbook order pick up.
-Textbooks for fall semester must be ordered online.
+The bookstore is open Monday-Friday, 10 a.m.- 5 p.m. for online textbook order pick up.
+Textbooks must be ordered online.
 Please contact the bookstore at email@example.com if you previously requested in-store pick-up and now prefer to have your textbooks shipped to you instead.
+Shipping requests must be received by Jan.
+11 in order to receive free shipping.
+Shipping rates will apply after this date.

 Yes, your mail will be held at Mail Services in lower Prospector.
 You will receive an email notifying you that mail arrived and is ready for pickup.
 Make sure you bring your 49er Card.